This crochet waffle pillow is soft, easy to make, and super adorable. It’s perfect for adding a touch of cuteness to your home.

 Assemble the Waffle

-– Attach your yarn to the top left corner of both panels and place 2 sc sts into the corner.
+– Attach your yarn to the top left corner of both panels, ch 1 and sc around the waffle.
+Whenever you reach a corner, place 3 sc sts in the corner.

 *I know that it can be difficult to see your stitches when crocheting the sides together.
 Just do your best here.
 The stitch count is not important.